wdwgonzales/TCOPE/README.md

 #### Collection methodology

 Please check out the overview paper on English World-Wide when it comes out!
+Meanwhile, you can take a look at the pre-print.

 <br />
 <br />